An exhilarating wildlife encounter that will stay with you forever

 This is the easiest snorkelling you will ever do, simply float, put your face down and enjoy the dolphin show going off below!
 Underneath will be our lead guide riding solo on an aqua scooter who will be playfully looping and spinning the dolphins within inches of where you’re peacefully floating at the surface.

 Interacting with these fascinating animals in their natural environment is exhilarating and we are dedicated to providing the best experience for both dolphins and our guests.
 They are intelligent, social creatures and most days it’s clear they’re having as much fun as us!
 We may also have the privilege of observing some fascinating natural behaviours along the way such as hunting, mating and even sleeping!
 We ask you to please remember that we’re visiting wild animals and that we can’t control the dolphin’s natural behaviours or appearance.
-The dolphin’s approval of our operation is reflected in our 99% success rate.
+In the unlikely event that you don’t get to swim with the dolphins, we offer you the opportunity to come again free of charge (conditions apply*).

 Costs & Times